G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-cms/integrate-cdn-resource-with-vbulletin.md

 4\.
 If you have more directories for your images repeat the process for each of them.

 5\.
 Integration has been completed!
-We highly recommend you to check the HTML code of your web page to ensure that URLs have been rewritten properly from your original ones to CNAME from the control panel.
+We highly recommend you to check the HTML code of your web page to ensure that URLs have been rewritten properly from your original ones to CNAME from the Gcore Customer Portal.

 To do that press **F12** or open Developers Tools in your browser, choose the Network tab and refresh the page.
 All static files should have your CNAME in URLs.